saul178/personal-website/README.md

 # TODO

-- [ ] begin the Home page
+- [ x ] begin the Home page
-- [ ] begin the Projects page
+- [ x ] begin the Projects page
-- [ ] begin the Contact page
 - [ ] begin the Personal page

 - [ ] look into transitions with vue (https://youtu.be/L77Uq93XXzk)
-- [ ] fix the alignment with the icon label -> low priority
+- [ ] fix the alignment with the icon label -> LP
-- [ ] start the backend -> low priority
+- [ x ] start the backend -> low priority
-- [ ] look into the github api for the projects page (https://github.com/google/go-github) -> low priority
+- [ x ] look into the github api for the projects page (https://github.com/google/go-github) -> LP
-- [ ] look into reCaptcha api for the contact page -> low priority
-- [ ] try to see if bandcamp has an api -> low priority
+- [ ] separate some of the code in the views files to be their own components like the projects cards and its tags -> LP